-Jane speaks to her finance broker, who arranges to refinance, rolling the balloon payment into an continuing loan until the final sum is paid.
+Jane speaks to her finance broker, who arranges to refinance, rolling the balloon payment into a continuing loan until the final sum is paid.

 Case Study 2: Josh, The Savvy Investor

 Josh, the Savvy Investor, has managed to use the money saved on repayments to invest in marketing strategies to grow his kitchen showroom and generate more business.
-After speaking to his accountant and to his finance broker, he decides that he can afford an upgrade.
+After speaking to his accountant and to his finance broker, he decides that he can afford a vehicle upgrade.

 Josh trades in the ute he bought with the first loan.
 The trade in covers the value of the balloon payment, and his broker arranges a new loan contract for the new car.